csplevuanh/levuanh/index.md

 - **Agentic decision-making:** where agents must plan and act safely under formal guarantees in multi-agent and human-shared environments;
 - **World modeling:** where generative models must learn and simulate physically consistent dynamics for autonomous systems;
-- **Computational solvers:** where constrained generation enables AI to address computational problems like materials design, mathematical problem-solving, and so on in a reproducible and reality-aligned manner.
+- **AI4Science:** where constrained generation enables AI to address computational problems like materials design, mathematical problem-solving, and so on in a reproducible and reality-aligned manner.

 I’m always happy to connect with researchers working in the same direction.